Are you worried about homeschooling high school students?

 Remind them now and then to stay on track, be responsible, and keep in mind that graduation is just a short time away if they keep working hard.
 But don’t nag.
 If your teens choose to disregard your advice, you can gently remind them to stay on track, but you really can’t force them without ruining your relationship and making their success your responsibility.
 (Which may work short term, but it won’t have any lasting effects–except negative ones in which your teens expect you to be responsible for their behaviors.)

 In a few short years, your high schoolers will be working or in college and grown and gone.
-You don’t want to look back on these last few years with them at home and regret that you spent them stressed and unhappy or in conflict all the time.
+You don’t want to look back on these last few years with them at home and regret that you spent your time with them stressed and unhappy, or in conflict all the time.

 What about you?
 Is it hard for you to allow your children to have weak areas?
 Are you tempted to have your student work too hard to try to keep up with everyone else?
 Or have you found ways to keep it all in perspective?
 I’d love to hear from you!